Each post edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 There’s no minimum age to buy a house.
 If you’re ready and have a down payment, buying a house in your early 20s is a smart move.

 If you want to buy a home young, start planning now and get in touch to let us know what you need.
-We’re here to help.
+We also have a completely free education course available for all first-time homebuyers.